HOW TO BUILD A LIVING SOIL IN A LAWN

-A living soil is an environment rich in humus and full of organic matter that is teaming with millions if not billions of small organisms.
+A living soil is an environment rich in humus and full of organic matter that is teeming with millions if not billions of small organisms.
 Most of them are microscopic like bacteria, amoeba, and protozoa; while others are large, such as earthworms and small insects.
-A living soils will have a very diverse population of large and small organisms and they live in a very competitive environment where they are constantly eating each other.
+Living soils will have a very diverse population of large and small organisms and they live in a very competitive environment where they are constantly eating each other.
 This eat or get eaten world is the catalyst to nutrient exchange, which creates good soils structure and provides a steady supply of available nutrients for uptake by plants.
 At the top of the food chain are the earth worms and if a soil has earth worm activity that is a strong indication that the soil is alive and healthy.

 When most people think of the best soil available, they think of an organic compost.
 Composts are the healthiest soils because they are teaming with billions of different bacteria, protozoa, amoeba, fungi and earthworms.
 These microbes turn organic matter like grass clippings and tree leaves into nutrient rich soils.
 These organisms living in the soil, play an important role in maintaining a healthy soil system and healthy plants.
 As organic materials are decomposed, humus is produced and nutrients become available to grass and trees.
 A healthy soil will be loamy and dark in color creating an environment that will be loose and full of air that will absorb water more easily.